openstack-security/openstack-security.github.io/_posts/2016-05-05-clearing-the-air.markdown

 ---

-Recently, there have been a few talks around "vulnerabilities" within the OpenStack project that missed the mark so much they deserve note.
+Recently, there have been a few talks around "vulnerabilities" within the OpenStack project that introduced some unfair concern.

 Some of them call out important concepts such as [CIA](https://en.wikipedia.org/wiki/Information_security#Key_concepts)